Athletic Participation in Patients with Heart Disorders using a Shared Decision Making Model

 - Finocchiaro G, Papadakis M, Dhutia H, et al. Circumstances of sudden death in hypertrophic cardiomyopathy: data from a large pathology registry.
 Eur Heart J 2016;37:1226.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Exercise, Sleep Apnea, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise, Sleep Apnea, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Athletes, Blood Pressure, Body Weight, Brugada Syndrome, Cardiomyopathy, Hypertrophic, Cardiovascular Abnormalities, Catecholamines, Coronary Disease, Defibrillators, Dehydration, Electrolytes, Genotype, Gryllidae, Heart Rate, Long QT Syndrome, Obesity, Patient Care, Quality of Life, Risk Assessment, Risk Factors, Sleep Apnea Syndromes, Syncope, Tachycardia, Ventricular, Walking, Weight Gain, Weight Loss